Ramya-P4/SQL-Query-Log/README.md

 # User Defined Data Types

 **ENUM**<br/>
-Enumerated data types are great options to use in your database when you have a column where you want to store a fixed list of values that rarely change.
+An ENUM is a string object whose value is decided from a set of permitted literals(Values) that are explicitly defined at the time of column creation.
 Examples include the directions on a compass (i.e., north, south, east and west).

+CREATE TABLE table_name (<br/>
+  col...<br/>
+  col ENUM ('value_1','value_2','value_3', ....),<br/>
+  col...<br/>
+);<br/>

+# STORED PROCEDURES
+A stored procedure is a prepared SQL code that you can save, so the code can be reused over and over again.You can also pass parameters in stored procedurs<br/>
+Example query:<br/>
-CREATE TYPE compass_position AS ENUM (<br/>
+CREATE PROCEDURE SelectAllCustomers @City nvarchar(30) AS
-'north',<br/>
-'south',<br/>
-'east',<br/>
-'west');

-Query this as:<br/>
-SELECT * <br/>
+SELECT * FROM Customers WHERE City = @City
-FROM pg_type<br/>
-WHERE typname='compass_position';
+GO;

 # VIEW
-Stores a specific query
+In SQL, a view is a virtual table based on the result-set of an SQL statement.<br/>

 Example query:<br/>
 CREATE VIEW customer_info AS<br/>